-- "Have you ever engaged in sexual abuse or sexual harassment in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution; - Have you ever been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, or coercion, or if the victim did not consent or was unable to consent or refuse; and - Have you been civilly or administratively adjudicated to have engaged in the activities described?"
+• "Have you ever engaged in sexual abuse or sexual harassment in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution;

+- Have you ever been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, or coercion, or if the victim did not consent or was unable to consent or refuse; and - Have you been civilly or administratively adjudicated to have engaged in the activities described?"

 The Auditor conducted an interview with the facility's Human Resource staff member.
 The Auditor was informed each candidate is asked to complete the Application Verification as part of the application process.
 The Auditor asked how the facility considers acts of sexual abuse and sexual harassment of those being promoted.
 The Human Resource staff member stated each is required to complete an application and DPS Employment Statements form when applying for a promotional opportunity.
 The Auditor asked if such is captured for contractors and if so, when.
-The Auditor was informed contractors are required to complete the Applicant Verification form and undergo the background records check as all employees do.
+The Auditor was informed the information for contractors was not maintained at the facility.
 The Auditor asked if the facility provides information related to sexual abuse investigations and resignations to other institutional employers upon request.
-The Auditor was informed that information is provided upon request when accopanied with a release for information form.
+The Auditor was informed that information is provided upon request when accompanied with a release for information form.